-- Whether the provider discharged its obligations to the students in accordance with section 46D; - If the provider arranged alternative courses: - o Details of the students the provider arranged alternative courses for; and - Details of the courses arranged; and - Evidence of each student's acceptance of an offer of a place in an alternative course; - If the provider provided refunds: - Details of the students the provider provided refunds to;
+- Whether the provider discharged its obligations to the students in accordance with section 46D; - If the provider arranged alternative courses: - Details of the students the provider arranged alternative courses for; and - Details of the courses arranged; and eCoE means the electronic Confirmation of Enrolment.
+This is the only accepted evidence of enrolment for processing Australian student visa applications.
+The CoE is needed to apply for a student visa.

-• Details of the amounts of the refunds provided.
+- Evidence of each student's acceptance of an offer of a place in an alternative course; - If the provider provided refunds: - Details of the students the provider provided refunds to; - Details of the amounts of the refunds provided.